singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 ![netlify0x_remoteurl_but.png](/uploads/netlify0x_remoteurl_but.png)

-The command below uses git to create the clone:
+The commands below first take us to the location where we want to put our new hexo based site and the second command uses git to create the clone:

 ```
+cd 'my-site-folder'
 git clone https://github.com/github_account/my-repo-name.git
 ```